quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 ## Building the Application
 Environment variables can be injected into the build using the [ngx-env](https://github.com/chihab/ngx-env) plugin.
 Remember, these are pulled in at build time and are inserted as string literals in the resulting JS files.

-Variables must start with the `NG_APP` prefix, e.g `NG_APP_MY_URL=http://localhost:1234`.

 Production builds are served using a Quarkus server.
-This server serves the compiled Angular application and an `env.js` file.
-This `env.js` file is generated at startup, and adds a `window.NG_CONFIG` property that the Angular application can read from.
+This server serves the compiled React application and an `env.js` file.
+This `env.js` file is generated at startup, and adds a `window.APP_CONFIG` property that the React application can read from.

 Currently, the `env.js` will expose just the `API_BASE_URL` that's set at runtime.
 This will control the base URL to connect to the [fights](../rest-fights) service.
 The default if unset is http://localhost:8082.
 You can control the base URL using normal Quarkus configuration, such as setting `api.base.url` in `application.properties` or an `API_BASE_URL` environment variable.